 - Development of others

-Communication between managers and direct reports happens on multiple levels, but can be divided into 2 main areas—verbal and nonverbal.
-In his book, Gentry explains that 65–93% of the total emotional interaction between individuals is nonverbal.
+Communication between managers and direct reports happens on multiple levels but can be divided into 2 main areas — verbal and nonverbal.
+A staggering 65-93% of the total emotional interaction between individuals is nonverbal.

 Some of the many ways we constantly communicate without words include:

-- Gestures and posture–even “resting” body language expresses information whether you intend it to or not.
+- Gestures and posture – Even “resting” body language expresses information.

-- Facial expressions and focus–do you make appropriate eye contact to show others you are interested in what they have to say?
-Does your expression change to mirror the information you’re hearing?
+- Facial expressions and focus – Do managers make appropriate eye contact to show others they are interested in what they have to say?
+Do their expressions change to mirror the information they’re hearing?